psu13/mutable-hakyll/posts/mechanics.md

 and then computing probabilities with the Born Rule, and the numbers are always right.
 Sometimes they are right to a ludicrous level of precision too.

-This, I think, is the first great mystery of quantum mechanics.
-It's not so much that you can only compute and predict probabilities, there are many physical processes for which that is true.
-The real puzzle is that while the mathematical model that I've outlined above gets all the right answers, it does not appear to provide any insight into any actual physical process from which those answers can be derived.
-That is, your experiments always work, but it's never really clear what is "really going on" in the "real" world.

 In the famous double-slit experiment, for example, you send a beam of photons through one screen that has two very thin slits cut into it.
 Then you put a set of detectors a some distance away behind this screen.
 The mathematics of quantum mechanics